 OHIC is committed to making RI's healthcare system more affordable and easier to use.
 That's why OHIC has set standards that will support primary care, transform healthcare delivery, and change the way we pay for care.
-Learn more about Affordability Standards, updated in February, 2015.
+Learn more about Affordability Standards, updated January, 2017.

 Standing at the forefront of Rhode Island primary care practice transformation in RI, the Care Transformation Collaborative (formerly the R.I.
 Chronic Care Sustainability Initiative, or CSI-RI) is an all-payer program that promotes care for patients through the patient-centered medical home (PCMH) model.
 Learn more about CTC-RI

 OHIC staff and consultants produce regular reports on the latest trends and developments in the health care market.
 Learn more about OHIC Health policy Reports and Data Analysis

 OHIC is working with a range of partners on a new research tool: a database of health insurance payments and claims.
 The All-Payer Claims Database (APCD) brings together data from Medicare, Medicaid, and all major health insurance companies operating in Rhode Island to give a much clearer picture of RI’s health care system.
 Learn more about the All-Payer Claims Data Base (APCD)